Illustration by Laani Heinar.

 I consider myself to be a sponge-like, highly sensitive person.
-I used to have a hard time with everything I was constantly absorbing, until a dear friend gifted me a notebook that was half lined and half blank.
+I used to have a hard time with all of the things I was constantly absorbing, until a dear friend gifted me a notebook that was half lined and half blank.
 I started to document my observations of the world, society, and relationships through poetry, images, charts, and conceptual ideas.
-My compositions are stories and in some cases, exact collages of feelings and philosophies I have developed through perception management over time.
-Choral arts and vocal music are the vessels that come naturally to me—as I have been singing and performing throughout my entire life, in many forms, groups, and styles.
+My compositions are stories and in some cases, collages of feelings and philosophies I have developed through perception management over time.
+Choral arts and vocal music are the vessels that come naturally to me—as I have been singing and performing throughout my entire life in many forms, groups, and styles.

 I aim to illustrate the desire for a better world using relatable humour and the power of simplicity; the more we understand and can comment on what we have in common, the more likely we are to hear each other out when it comes to personal, political, and ideological differences.
 Knowing that 1 in 3 people in Canada have sung in a choir in their lifetime (Hills Strategies), gives me the urge to bring group singing off of the pedestal, and into more accessible grassroots performance art realms and spaces.

 Vocalist and composer Jessie Rivest (b.
-1990) creates choral art and compositions, which bestow from decades of singing a cappella music in classical, contemporary, experimental, and barbershop styles.
+1990) creates choral art extrapolated from decades of singing a cappella music in classical, contemporary, experimental, and barbershop styles.
 Her hyper-evocative works push the vocal performance landscape forward with modern subject matter and visceral storytelling.